 3. They are used in business operations and provide long-term financial gain

 Fixed assets are used by the company to produce goods and services and generate revenue.
 They are not sold to customers or held for investment purposes.

 Fixed assets are a non-current asset on a company’s balance sheet and cannot be easily converted into cash.

 Importance of Fixed Assets

-Companies that more efficiently use its fixed assets enjoy a competitive advantage over their competitors.
-An understanding of what is and isn’t a fixed asset is of great importance to investors as it impacts the attractiveness of the company.
+Companies that more efficiently use their fixed assets enjoy a competitive advantage over their competitors.
+An understanding of what is and isn’t a fixed asset is of great importance to investors, as it impacts the evaluation of a company.